ricardobg/DigitalPedalBoard/README.md

 Ok, let's head to the main stuff: Making things work !

 1. You'll need to install Python 2.7 on your computer.
 If you have Windows (our sincere condolences) you may want to install Python by using this program: [WinPython](https://code.google.com/p/winpython/ "WinPython").
-If you have Linux or Mac, just download Python 2.7 from the official site: http://www.python.org/getit/
+If you have Linux or Mac, just download Python 2.7 from the official website: http://www.python.org/getit/

 2. In this project we used <del>a lot</del> some python packages.
 Here is a short list of them (you need to install them):
   - matplotlib